How the Senate health bill compares to House, 'Obamacare' | Taiwan News

 House GOP bill: To be protected, consumers must avoid a break in coverage of more than 63 days.
 Those who let their coverage lapse pay a 30 percent premium penalty for a year.
 States can seek waivers that would allow insurers to charge higher premiums based on health status under certain circumstances.

-Senate GOP bill: Similar requirement to avoid a break in coverage, but penalty is a six-month wait for policy to take effect.
+Senate GOP bill: There is no penalty for having a break in coverage and no waiting period for consumers to use their insurance.
 States cannot seek waivers that would allow insurers to charge more based on health.

 SUBSIDIES FOR PRIVATE INSURANCE